bepasty/bepasty-server/docs/source/user-cli.rst

 Notes:

-* we use -t ("title") to transmit the desired filename (we do not have a "title", but the filename that is used for downloading the pastebin is prominently displayed above the content, so can be considered as title also).
+* We use -t ("title") to transmit the desired filename (we do not have a "title", but the filename that is used for downloading the pastebin is prominently displayed above the content, so it can be considered a title as well).
-* bepasty guesses the contenttype from the filename given with -t. if you do not give a filename there or the contenttype is not guessable from it, you may need to give -f also (e.g. -f text/plain).
+* Bepasty guesses the content type from the filename given with -t.
+If you do not give a filename there or the content type is not guessable from it, you may need to give -f also (e.g., -f text/plain).
-* if you give the contenttype, but not the filename, bepasty will make up a filename.
+* If you give the content type, but not the filename, Bepasty will make up a filename.
-* you need to use -p if the bepasty instance you use requires you to log in before you can create pastebins.
+* You need to use -p if the Bepasty instance you use requires you to log in before you can create pastebins.